What Is a SOC Report and Bridge Letter? A Guide

 Bridge letters serve an important purpose in the world of vendor management.
 As a buyer, you want assurance that your vendors’ security practices haven’t lapsed.
 As a vendor, you want to give your customers confidence without waiting 12 months for a new audit.
 The bridge letter fills that gap.

-SOC 2 Type I vs Type II: A Quick Refresher
+SOC 2 Type I vs. Type II: What's the Difference?

 Before we dive deeper into bridge letters, it helps to understand the difference between SOC 2 Type I and Type II reports, since bridge letters are typically used to extend Type II assurance.